If you’re looking for some fun ways to introduce your child to basic ideas of science then here are 5 Fun Science Experiments For Kids To Try At Home.

 You can make your own Invisible Ink at home, all you need is some lemon juice to write with and then some iodine to reveal your secret message.

 You Might Also Enjoy Fun Halloween Experiments for Kids

 In this easy Red Cabbage Indicator experiment, the red cabbage tells you whether a substance is acid or alkili.
 All you need is some red cabbage, water, vinegar and baking soda.

 Now watch and see what happens to the colour of the cabbage!

-You may also like these 18 Easy Science Experiments Perfect for Preschoolers
+You Might Also Enjoy 18 Easy Science Experiments Perfect for Preschoolers

 #4.
 Make Your Own Slime!

 In our easy Make Slime home experiment, you get to make your own polymers!
 You will need some white liquid glue, borax powder and some food colouring if you like it green!